Bib and Tucker

 In 1872, two bushrangers harassed settlers along the West Australian colony, plundering their fields and houses.

-The well-dressed rascals had a taste for fine woman, fine food and fine wine.
+The well-dressed rascals had a taste for fine women, fine food and fine wine.
 All-day diner Bib & Tucker is named after these two troublemakers.
 Started by a swimmer, a pole vaulter and a hockey player, the restaurant pays tribute to the rangers by serving all things fine in a relaxed and playful atmosphere.

 Poised beachside above the North Fremantle Surfers Club, diners enjoy uninterrupted vistas of the Indian Ocean, while the kitchen pumps out unpretentious Modern Australian fare.
 A rotisserie and wood-fired oven sit centre stage driving the direction of the menu.